QVC Package & Labeling Guidelines in Partnership with ISTA

 - All liquids containing 8 fluid ounces or more per plastic polymer container must have a high-quality induction seal

 - Bottle/closure systems not allowing for an induction seal must comply with ASTM D3078 Standard test method for determination of leaks in flexible packaging by bubble emissions

 - All liquids containing 8 fluid ounces and more must be packaged in a vendor reshipper

-- Liquids intended to be dispensed with a spray nozzle must have the nozzle packaged separately from bottle
+- Liquids intended to be dispensed with a spray nozzle must have the nozzle packaged separately from the bottle

 - Glass containers/bottles are not required to have an induction seal, however, QVC discourages this type of packaging

-- The vendor must include the material safety data sheet along with all submitted first piece QA samples.
+- The vendor must include the material safety data sheet along with all submitted first-piece QA samples.

 QVC ships almost all of its products via small parcel distribution systems.
 Due to this, QVCC will require some products to be tested using ISTA Test Method 3A because it more closely represents the intensities and hazards that can be found in the distribution of parcel packages.
-This type of testing must be done at a third party lab like Keystone Package Testing who has ISTA certification.
+This type of testing must be done at a third-party lab like Keystone Package Testing who has ISTA certification.
 QVC has published an extensive list of products that must be tested for ISTA 3A.
 This list includes but is not limited to: